 Q: What elements of my application can I control when using AWS OpsWorks?

-An AWS OpsWorks stack defines the configuration of your entire application: the load balancers, server software, database, etc. You control every part of the stack by building layers that define the software packages deployed to your instances and other configuration details such as Elastic IPs, security groups, and RAID configuration.
+An AWS OpsWorks stack defines the configuration of your entire application: the load balancers, server software, database, etc. You control every part of the stack by building layers that define the software packages deployed to your instances and other configuration details such as Elastic IPs and security groups.
 You can also deploy your software onto layers by identifying the repository and optionally using Chef recipes to automate everything Chef can do, such as creating directories and users, configuring databases, etc. You can use OpsWorks’ built-in automation to scale your application and automatically recover from instance failures.
 You can control who can view and manage the resources that are used by your application, including ssh access to the instances that your application uses.